Build-With-AI-Kolachi/bwai-hackathon-2025/README.md

 ## Submission Instructions

-- The hackathon begins at 12 PM on May 4th and ends at 7 AM on May 5th with no extensions.
+- The hackathon begins at 10PM on June 14th and ends at 7PM on June 14th with no extensions.
 - Teams must submit their final projects via GitHub repositories provided.
 - Include the deployed solution along with the code.
 - Submit a short video explaining the solution.